QuickBooks Blog

 Process Payment

-You need to keep a track of your accounts payable to know when the payments are due.
-This will help you to make payments to your suppliers on time.
+You need to keep a track of your accounts payable to know when the payments are due, so you can make the payments to your suppliers on time.

-If you are using manual accounting software, then you will have to review the due date of each of the invoices.
+If you are using manual accounting software, then you will have to review the due date of each of the invoices, so you know which invoices are due for payment.
+Once you've reviewed all the invoices, the next step is to process those payments.

 • Write a check